Gruner + Jahr: Initiatives and crisis

 At around the turn of the millennium, Gruner + Jahr sold off several regional daily newspapers.
 In 1999, the company divested itself of the Zeitung zum Sonntag, a free Sunday newspaper.
 The deficit-ridden Hamburger Morgenpost was sold in 1999 to Hans Barlach and Frank Otto.
 In addition, Gruner + Jahr divested itself of several regional editions of the Sächsische Zeitung.
 At the same time, the company established Financial Times Deutschland, a new Germany-wide business newspaper.
 This initiative was one of the most ambitious newspaper projects of the time.
 In the year 2000, Gruner + Jahr purchased Inc. and Fast Company, two leading business magazines.

 In 2002, Gruner + Jahr sold the Berliner Verlag publishing company to the Georg von Holtzbrinck publishing group.
 Due to the concentration in the Berlin newspaper market, some media commented critically on the transaction.
 In 2003, Gruner + Jahr sold off parts of its newspaper business in Eastern Europe to the Ringier group.

 After selling Berliner Verlag, Gruner + Jahr once again focused on its business with magazines and printing firms.
 In mid-2003, the company began developing various new magazines, with Neon and Brigitte Woman among its new German market launches.

 Gruner + Jahr continued to expand, despite an increasingly difficult market environment.
 The company further pursued this strategy in the years that followed and planned additional acquisitions, but prescribed a regimen of belt-tightening in Germany and the United States.
 In 2004, Gruner + Jahr, in cooperation with Arvato and Axel Springer, founded the printing service provider Prinovis.
 One year later, in 2005, Gruner + Jahr sold off its entire US business to Meredith Corporation, and Condé Nast acquired one individual youth magazine.
 The company thus largely exited the US market, where, up to that time, it had been the sixth-largest magazine publisher.

-Due to the global financial crisis and worldwide economic downturn, from 2007 Gruner + Jahr was forced to close several magazines.
+Due to the 2008 financial crisis, from 2007 Gruner + Jahr was forced to close several magazines.
 The company was economically healthy and debt-free, yet it was combating declining ad revenues.
 Irrespective of this trend, Gruner + Jahr introduced new magazines onto the market.
 Following the losses of the previous year, the company returned to the profit zone in 2010.
 As part of strategic transformation activities, the executive board was restructured, and in 2013, Julia Jäkel became Chief Executive Officer (CEO).
 Whereas the digital business sector became more and more important, printing operations waned in significance: After Prinovis announced in 2013 that the former Gruner printing company in Itzehoe would be closing, Gruner + Jahr divested itself of its US subsidiary Brown Printing in 2014.
 This meant a "turning point" for the company because it marked the selling off of the company's last operative business in the United States.